spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 ## Accessing the Host File System

 If you develop custom applications on your local machine, you need to register them with Spring Cloud Data Flow.
-Since Data Flow server run inside a Docker container, you need to configure this container to access to your local file system to resolve the registration reference.
-Also in order to deploy those custom applications, the Skipper Server also needs to access them from within its own Docker container.
+Since Data Flow server run inside a Docker container, you need to configure this container to access to your local file system to resolve the applications registration references.
+In order to deploy those custom applications, the Skipper Server also needs to access them from within its own Docker container.

-By default `docker-compose.yml` mounts the host's local folder (e.g. folder where the docker-compose process is run) to a `/root/scdf` folder inside both the `dataflow-server` and `skipper` containers.
+By default `docker-compose.yml` mounts the local host folder (e.g. folder where the docker-compose process is started) to a `/root/scdf` folder inside both the `dataflow-server` and the `skipper` containers.

 <!--IMPORTANT-->

-It is vital that the Data Flow and the Skipper containers use **exactly the same** mount paths internally.
-Later allows application paths registered in Data Flow to be resolved by Skipper using the same path references.
+It is vital that the Data Flow and the Skipper containers use **exactly the same** mount points.
+Later allows applications registration references in Data Flow to be resolved and deployed in Skipper using the same references.

 <!--END_IMPORTANT-->

-The `HOST_MOUNT_PATH` and `DOCKER_MOUNT_PATH` environment variables (see the table above) allows to customize the default host and container paths.
+The `HOST_MOUNT_PATH` and `DOCKER_MOUNT_PATH` environment variables (see the [configuration table](#starting-docker-compose)) allows to customize the default host and container paths.

 For example, if the `my-app-1.0.0.RELEASE.jar` is stored in the `/tmp/myapps/` folder on the host machine (`C:\Users\User\MyApps` on Windows), you can make it accessible to the `dataflow-server` and `skipper` containers by setting the `HOST_MOUNT_PATH` like this: